infocodify/GreenBusiness/README.md

 3. Clean code, Asynchronous request and communication, highest security and 92/100 Google page speed easily rank on google first page.

 3. Do you need a demo?
-Send a message an i will provide you the user account credentials to try yourself.
+Send a message and i will provide you the user account credentials to try yourself.

   Click the following link: https://greenbusiness.azurewebsites.net/